Foodservice: Cuts Are Not On The Menu

 Keep hands working and productive for a lifetime…

-Almost any commercial kitchen contains sharp objects like knives, slicers, glass and other dangers that can lead to cuts and lacerations.
+Almost every commercial kitchen contains sharp objects or surfaces that can lead to cuts and lacerations.
 Knives, slicers and glassware are essential tools in most restaurants, elevating the risk of someone getting cut with a sharp blade or broken glass – it’s not surprising that cut and laceration injuries are a concern.

 Commercial kitchens can be hectic during food preparation and your attention can be easily pulled away from the task at hand.
-It is easy to let your mind drift when doing a chopping or cutting activity that you are accustomed to, but that is also how accidents happen.
+It is easy to let your mind wander when performing a chopping or cutting activity that you are accustomed to, but that is also how accidents happen.

 Cut and laceration injuries can range in severity, but serious ones can easily result in a claim.
 In some cases, this can also put valued team members out of commission for an extended period.
 Cut injuries not only impact the injured worker, they can also result in lost productivity, potentially higher insurance premiums, and costly out-of-pocket expenses for an industry with razor thin margins.